 Grading System: Categorising the UMUX-Lite Scores

-There is a reason to figure out the formula that maximises the correlation between the SUS and UMUX-Lite: there are at least two grading scales for SUS scores and a lot of known benchmarks of available software (e.g. the average SUS score of approximately 500 products in the wild is 68).
+Since we can approximate an application’s SUS score from the UMUX-Lite, we can use the two grading scales for SUS scores, and all other known benchmarks of SUS scores (e.g., the average SUS score of approximately 500 products in the wild is 68).

 A visualisation idea is to calculate the SUS score corresponding to the measured UMUX-Lite score based on one of the correlation formulas on top (or just by using the UMUX-Lite score directly).
-Then plot the system’s grade based on a grading scale (from Best Imaginable–A to Worst Imaginable–F).
+Then plot the system’s grade based on a grading scale.